 1. Why The Altar of the Only World?

-Since I don’t know what Why means here, I will simply say – Why not?
+Since I don’t know what Why means here, I will say – Why not?

 2. With each passing book, the next is an evolved one.
 Do you agree?
 Explain.

 I don’t think it’s anything so linear.
-We write the books that are true for us at a given time.
-And books come to us, in trickles or in torrents, when they wish to.
+We write books that are true for us at a given time.
+And books come to us, in trickles or torrents, when they wish to.
 We cannot control this process, but we can align our receptivity to meet it well.
 For instance, tell me why I’ve tried to write one novel since I was 19 years old but wrote five other books in the interim dozen years?
-Even Altar was written over a 9 year period, within which I completed and published two other books.
+Even the Altar was written over nine years, within which I completed and published two other books.
 We cannot measure our evolution as artists or beings based on publication dates.

 3. Sharanya, what are your three favorite poems in the book?

-I don’t know how to answer this question, so I will be clever and name three which haven’t been published anywhere but in the book.
-“Self-Portrait As The Island On Fire”.
+I don’t know how to answer this question, so I will be smart and name three, which haven’t been published anywhere but in the book.
+“Self-Portrait As The Island On Fire.”
 “Nocturne With Crossed Stars” (which is in the voice of Arundathi, the star and sage’s wife, who along with Surpanakha and Draupadi visit and speak to Sita).
 And “River” (a ghazal with Sita’s name concealed in the last couplet).

 - Sharanya, talk about one particular memory that is buried in the pages of the book.

 There is a flower that was never given to a woman who was waiting for it.
-She did not know until much later that that waiting became breathing and that breathing became dreaming and that dreaming became tending, and before she knew it she herself was a garden sanctuary.
+She did not know until much later that that waiting became breathing and that breathing became dreaming, and that dreaming became tending, and before she knew it, she was a garden sanctuary.

 - Did you work toward any particular theme?

 Yes, the three mythological figures – Sita, Lucifer, Inanna – and the journey through the underworld, carrying one’s broken heart before one like a torch.
 Over many years, the narrative arc of the book revealed itself to me.
 I began at first thinking only of solitude and fortitude.
 But the book and its characters showed me the way.
-So from a bereft place of abandonment and exile, through horror, then the will to survive, to finally remaking the burnt garden – the composite narrator travels, adorned by the motifs from the respective myths.
-Leaves and lapis lazuli, comets and deer.
+So from a bereft place of abandonment and exile, through horror, then the will to survive, to finally remaking the burnt garden – the composite narrator travels, adorned by the motifs from the several myths: leaves and lapis lazuli, comets and deer.

 - How did you know your manuscript is ready for publication?